On the affine invariant of simple hypersemitoric systems: Affine invariant in the presence of a standard flap

 As in Section \ref{s.polytopenflaps} let $(M,\omega,F=(J,H))$ be a hypersemitoric system on a $4$-dimensional symplectic manifold $(M,\omega)$ such that the only critical values outside of the elliptic critical values occurring at the boundary of $F(M)$ are caused by standard flaps $\mathcal{F}_i, i=1,...,n$.
-The main goal of this section is to prove Corollary \ref{c.flapsfinitenflaps}.
-By Corollary \ref{c.flapsfinitenflaps}, it follows that $n<\infty$.
+The main goal of this section is to prove Corollary \ref{c.flapsfinitenflaps}, from where it follows that $n<\infty$.

-Analogous to \vungoc\ \cite[Section $5$]{vu2007moment} the straightened momentum images $\Delta_{\vec{\epsilon}}:=\text{Im}(f_{\vec{\epsilon}})$ given by the maps $f_{\vec{\epsilon}}$ of Theorem \ref{t.polytopenflaps} are an efficient tool for recovering the various invariants associated with the momentum map of the hypersemitoric system $(M,\omega,F=(J,H))$, in particular of the effective $S^1$-action induced by $J$.
+Analogous to \vungoc\ \cite[Section $5$]{vu2007moment}, the straightened momentum images $\Delta_{\vec{\epsilon}}:=\operatorname{Im}(f_{\vec{\epsilon}})$ given by the maps $f_{\vec{\epsilon}}$ of Theorem \ref{t.polytopenflaps} are an efficient tool for recovering the various invariants associated with the momentum map of the hypersemitoric system $(M,\omega,F=(J,H))$, in particular of the effective $S^1$-action induced by $J$.

 Recall the Duistermaat-Heckman measure $\mu_J$ and its density function $\rho_J$ from Section \ref{s.duistermaatmeasuregeneral}.
-We will see that away from the projection we recover the function $\rho_J$ from $\Delta_{\vec{\epsilon}}$.
+We will see that away from the projection of the image of the flaps we recover the function $\rho_J$ from $\Delta_{\vec{\epsilon}}$.